Protect Your Custody And Visitation Rights

 Modified Possession Orders

 If either parent or the judge contests the Standard Possession Order, it can be modified.

 When the safety of the children is an issue, a judge can order supervised visits.

 Personalized Care Based On Your Needs

-All parenting situations, including custody and visitation issues, are unique.
+All parenting situations, including custody and visitation issues and parenting plans, are unique.
 I understand Texas laws and how they can affect parents and children.
 I will be your advocate as we work through your specific legal issues.